Gareth Hale: Biography

 Hale was a regular on the Channel 5 soap opera Family Affairs, playing Doug MacKenzie (2003–2005) and appeared in the 2004 "Parenthood" episode of the medical drama series Casualty as a parent of a child with Down syndrome.
 In 2007 Hale and Pace appeared in the Christmas special of Extras, called "The Extra Special Series Finale", playing themselves.
 In 2008, Hale joined the cast of The Royal in the role of the head porter, and in late 2009 he played Scrooge in an adaptation of Charles Dickens' A Christmas Carol.

 In 2015 Hale appeared as Commissioner Busby in the BBC TV series Father Brown (episode 3.15 "The Owl of Minerva").
-In April 2015 Hale became the station voice of Sam FM, a music based radio station covering Southern England.
+In April 2015 Hale provided the station voice for Sam FM, a music based radio station covering Southern England.
 In 2015 he made a guest appearance as Teddy Arseholes in an episode of the BBC comedy series Cradle to Grave based on the autobiography of Danny Baker, Going to Sea in a Sieve.
 In 2018 Hale appeared in the comedy TV series Benidorm with Norman Pace.
-In 2021, Hale plays Grandpa Maury in Nickelodeon series Goldies Oldies.
+In 2021, Hale played Grandpa Maury in Nickelodeon series Goldie's Oldies.